The hospitality industry is massive. For context, the hotel market is made up of over 4 million rooms worldwide.

-A feasibility study is a market research methodology that allows developers to better understand the demographic, geographic, economic, and financial factors of the market.
+Through different components of a feasibility study, developers gain a better understanding of the demographic, geographic, economic, and financial factors of the market.
 They are also often used to justify costs and investments.

-Through a feasibility study, a market research company can help to answer questions surrounding market saturation, the demographic trends of the area, current and future local competition, and so much more.
+Additionally, a market research company can help to answer questions surrounding market saturation, current and future local competition, price comparisons, and more.